ArhanChaudhary/qter/README.md

 ## Basic instructions

 The basic instructions of the QAT programming language mimic an assembly-like language.
-If you have already read [The Q file format](#the-q-file-format), notice the similarities with QAT.
+Every instruction in Q has a direct analogue in QAT, with the exception of `repeat until` and `solve`.
+The compiler will automatically analyze your code and emit `repeat until` and `solve` whenever possible.

 - `add <variable> <number>`